MatthewNice/MatthewNice.github.io/research/index.md

 comments: false
 modified: 2019-05-28
 ---
+# Vanderbilt
 ## Decoding vehicle messages
+In the Work Laboratory I inherited the beginnings of a project working on reading out and analyzing car sensor data.
 <!--
 I have written a mixed integer linear optimization model that dispatches trains according to signaling constraints on single track railway lines with passing sidings and does so optimally according to the minimization of a weighted delay measure.